 Just like the organisms they monitor, long-term ecological studies seem to be in decline.
 The study of natural history has fallen out of fashion, while simplified predictive models are in vogue.

-There is no substitute for well-designed observational studies.
-Citizen science approaches have become trendy but their power to examine long-term trends in populations is likely to be limited in most cases.
-Meaningful and rigorous analysis of population trends typically requires standardised methodology and high-quality data.
+There is no substitute for well-designed monitoring.
+Citizen science approaches have become trendy but their power to examine long-term trends in abundance size is likely to be limited in most cases.
+Meaningful and rigorous analysis of population trends requires standardised methodology and high-quality data.

 Once funding is pulled from existing long-term studies, we lose the ability to track the pervasive effects of contemporary environmental change.
 This is a scary thought when we consider the dwindling flying insect populations in German reserves.
 How many similar biodiversity trends are going undocumented?